 Some In the Japanese version, the Thirstquencher Empire was called the Liquor Empire, and most of its officers were named after alcoholic beverages.
 For example, Flatski was originally called Tequila, his assassins Bubbles and Gingerelle were named Brandy and Liqueur, and Colonel Capricciola was Jean Walker (a reference to Johnnie Walker whiskey).

 The North American release also included a separate disc containing a playable demo of Final Fantasy VIII.

 In Japan Brave Fencer Musashi sold a total of 648,803 copies for the year of 1998.

 The game was quite positively received by most critics.
 Gamespot rated it a 7.7, IGN an 8.5, and Famitsu a 32/40.

 In 2005, Square Enix released the indirect sequel Musashi: Samurai Legend for the PlayStation 2 in Japan and North America.
 A Japanese-only mobile phone game Musashi: Mobile Samurai was also released in 2005.
 Although the titles share the Musashi franchise namesake, the sequel and mobile phone game both had little to do with the original title.

-The games original score by Tsuyoshi Sekito can be found at MusicBrainz and consists of a box set including the games 78 tracks on two compact discs and a mini artbook.
+The game's original score by Tsuyoshi Sekito consists of a box set including 78 tracks on two compact discs and a mini artbook.